How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Heat travel to face the Bulls on Saturday at 8:00 PM ET.
+The Mavericks hit the road the Clippers on Saturday at 10:30 PM ET.

 How to Watch